accelerated-text/accelerated-text/README.md

 Accelerated Text follows the principle of this strict adherence to the data-bound text generation.
 Via its user interface it provides instruments to define how the data should be translated into a descriptive text.
 This description – a document plan – is executed by natural language generation engine to produce texts that vary in structure and wording but are always and only about the data provided.

+## Demo

+An illustration of how Accelerated Text could be used to provde descriptions for the items in e-commerce platform can be found at the following repository https://github.com/tokenmill/reaction-acc-text-demo

 ## Key Features